Sequence 5: 19th-Century British & American Lit.

 Discussion and Exams (50%)

-Materials (purchase these editions--correct pagination will facilitate class discussion & bolster your three participation grades)
+Materials (purchase these editions--correct pagination will facilitate class discussion & bolster your three participation grades.
+Do NOT trust what Amazon initially shows you.)

 - PDFs of various poems, essays, and other works, instead of expensive Norton or Broadview anthologies.
-Print these out and bring to class, or bring them on a tablet on which you can take notes.
-(A cell phone will not suffice.)
+Print these out and bring to class, or bring them on a flat tablet on which you can make marginal comments.
+I will ask you to discontinue tablet use if you use it for any other purposes in the classroom.
+Do not use a laptop or cell phone.)

 - Unit 1: "Mapping Signposts" / PDFs